Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 > Yes, organisms do have some stimulus-response behaviors.
 But they're the exception, not the rule, as a stimulus-response behavior is one that can lead to disaster since they ignore environmental feedback.

-So that's why we want to think of behavior as control:
+So that's why we want to think of behavior as control.
+It's because life is a problem of control.
+An organism lives by accomplishing their goals according to the opportunities and dangers of the world.
+It's all about goals, and the means to that end.

 ### Bacteria: wiser than you think

-Let's consider how bacteria use control systems to feed themselves.
+Let's consider how bacteria use control systems to solve one of life's basic challenges: feeding.
 Bacteria automatically feed on nutrients that are nearby, but how do they control how much they eat, and how do they move towards nutrient sources when there aren't any right next to them?
 I'll give two examples involving one of the most iconic bacteria of all: *E. coli*.

 #### Example 1: Iron metabolism